 A panel of citizens will be asked to evaluate the evidence and determine if the defendant has been proven guilty beyond a reasonable doubt.
 If they do, the defendant is deemed convicted.
 If not, the defendant is deemed acquitted.

-In the case of a plea deal, the defendant knows the terms of the sentence ahead of time and the judge's role is simply to approve the terms of the deal reached by the parties.
+In a plea deal, the defendant knows the terms of the sentence ahead of time, and the judge's role is simply to approve the terms of the deal reached by the parties.

-After a jury verdict however, the judge has more discretion to impose a sentence of his or her choosing.
+However, after a jury verdict, the judge has more discretion to impose a sentence of his or her choosing.

-In felony cases of non-violent offenders or those with otherwise clean records, the court will often agree to impose formal, or felony probation.
+In felony cases involving nonviolent offenders or those with otherwise clean records, the court will often agree to impose formal or felony probation.

-For instance, a crime might be punishable as a “2-3-5,” meaning the judge, after weighing the aggravating and mitigating factors in the case, will select either a 2, 3, or 5-year State Prison sentence.
+For instance, a crime might be punishable as a “2-3-5,” meaning the judge will select either a 2, 3, or 5-year state prison sentence after weighing the aggravating and mitigating factors in the case.

 California criminal procedure has a mechanism for defendants to move to set aside their convictions and obtain a new trial even after a jury has found them guilty of a criminal offense following a jury trial.
 This is known as a Motion for New Trial and is described under California Penal Code 1181.